MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 100
 ```

-In the following example, the right-hand operand won't be evaluated.
+In the following example, the right-hand operand won't be evaluated:

 ```powershell
 [string] $todaysDate = '1/10/2020'